BryceTrader/pretty-object-organizer/README.md

 *=======================*

 ```
-This is mostly a meme as I was bored at work.
+This is mostly a meme as I was bored.